GoogleCloudPlatform/simple-anthos-installer/README.md

 - Terragrunt 0.28.x
 - gcloud
 - awscli
 - [gcloud](https://cloud.google.com/sdk/docs/install) installed and configured with a GCP project.

 ```bash
 export PROJECT_ID="<GCP_PROJECTID>"
 gcloud config set core/project ${PROJECT_ID}
 ```
+- kpt installed using `sudo apt-get install google-cloud-sdk-kpt` see [this]((https://github.com/GoogleCloudPlatform/anthos-service-mesh-packages/tree/master/scripts/asm-installer#prerequisites-for-install_asm)) for more details.
+You may need to install the other tools manually depending on hot gcloud was installed.
 ## GCP Requirements

 - Following APIs are Enabled: